-SOAR Film Festival is Northern Ontario's premiere outdoor adventure wilderness travel film festival.
-The first of its kind in Northern Ontario, Canada, SOAR was birthed from a unique partnership between Laurentian University’s Outdoor Adventure Leadership Program (ADVL) and Sudbury Indie Cinema, the region's arthouse cinema.
+SOAR Film Festival is Eastern Canada's premiere outdoor adventure wilderness film festival.
+The first of its kind in Northern Ontario, Canada, SOAR was birthed during the pandemic from a unique partnership between Laurentian University’s Outdoor Adventure Leadership Program (ADVL) and Sudbury Indie Cinema, the region's arthouse cinema.

 SOAR Film Fest focuses on bringing people together in a cinematic environment to view both top adventure films from around the world as well as locally made films featuring outdoor activities and adventures enjoyed in Northeastern Ontario.

-We are also putting out a global call through this platform for feature length, mid-length and short, outdoor adventure films that may soar under the radar of many other film festivals.
-This premier film festival is poised to showcase short films (under 20 minutes) highlighting human-powered, eco-friendly adventures.
+We are also putting out a global call through this platform for feature length, mid-length and short outdoor adventure films that may soar under the radar of many other film festivals.
+This premier film festival is poised to showcase films highlighting human-powered, eco-friendly adventures.

 Our festival will take place at the Sudbury Indie Cinema in the heart of downtown Sudbury, Ontario over 3 days in November.
 Parking is free and adventure is abundant.

-Shorts and mid-length submissions will be reviewed and judged by a team of student organizers.
-Feature-length submissions will be reviewed by a team of professional film programmers.
+Short film submissions will be reviewed and judged by a team of student organizers.
+Feature and mid-length submissions will be reviewed by a team of professional film programmers.

 Audience Choice Awards: